Migrating Virtual Machines to Akamai Cloud With Packer

 chown -R www-data:www-data /var/www 2>/dev/null || true

-# 10. Reload systemd and start services
+# 9. Reload systemd and enable required services

-echo "Starting services..."
+echo "Enabling and starting services..."

 systemctl daemon-reload

-systemctl restart nginx 2>/dev/null || true
+systemctl restart nginx || true

 systemctl restart mysql 2>/dev/null || true